D.A.F. > Useful Resources > Developing Character > Pirkei Avos

 Rabbi Moshe Alshich wrote in Chakirat HaRambam whether or not G-d's thought spreads out and affects the physical world.
 Perhaps no due to its great spirituality and sublimeness.
 But for G-d's speech, despite that it is vastly more spiritual than this physical world [it does affect the physical world].
 This is what our sages said: "the righteous and the wicked did not say" (Yalkut Devarim 10).

-According to this, even though "a good thought is mitztaref (considered) to an act", nevertheless, it is unable to create an angel.
+According to this, even though "a good thought is mitztaref (joined) to an act", nevertheless, it is unable to create an angel.
 For "it is enough for a servant [to be limited like his Master]".
 Thus one needs to utter the thought verbally, to utter the holy Name, and then an angel is created who goes out and takes the place.

 And even if he has some ulterior motive (peniah), ch"v, the angel does not allow the Sitra Achra to take hold.
 This is the meaning of "in all your ways [know Him]", whether for matters of holiness or for matters of this world, "know Him", to utter with one's mouth the holy Name, "and He will straighten your paths".
 These are the narrow paths as the Alshich wrote.
 Namely, the Sitra Achra which is always ready, etc. and the holy angel drives them out and siyata d'Shmaya rests there. (see there for more)